 The Signing Area contains 5 Rows where a Petition Circulator (You!) can have 5 DC voters (You plus 4 others) sign the petition.
 This means that each petition can have a minimum of 1 DC voter and a maximum of 5 DC voters can sign.
 The Signing Area is the most complex part of the petition and we’ll go over each section in Step 2 below.

-The Petition Circulators Affidavit of Circulation is the legal aspect of this petition.
-By signing this section of the petition you are affirming to the DC Board of Elections that you are (1) at least 18 years of age; (2) either a resident of the District of Columbia, or a resident of another jurisdiction who registered as a petition circulator [See FAQ below!] with the Board prior to circulating this petition; (3) you were in the presence of each person who signed the petition at the time it was signed; (4) according to the best information available to you, each signature is the genuine signature of the person whose name it purports to be; and (5) the signatures on this petition were obtained between specific dates.
+The Petition Circulators Affidavit of Circulation is an important legal component of this petition.
+By signing this section of the petition you are affirming to the DC Board of Elections that you are (1) at least 18 years of age; (2) either a resident of the District of Columbia, or a resident of another jurisdiction who registered as a petition circulator [See FAQ below!] with the Board prior to circulating this petition; (3) you were in the presence of each person who signed the petition at the time it was signed; (4) according to the best information available to you, each signature is the genuine signature of the person whose name it purports to be; and (5) the signatures on this petition were obtained between specific dates (or the same date!).

 STEP 2 – SIGN THE PETITION